 Advance tickets are available at the Uptown Theatre located at 55 Dunlop St. West and at the MacLaren Art Centre during gallery hours as well as at the door on the night of screening.

 Screening: Friday, September 30, 7:00 pm

 Location: Uptown Theatre, 55 Dunlop Street West, Barrie

 With: Robert Frank, June Leaf

-Documentary/Biography, Not Rated, 82 minutes, in Black and White and Colour (Canada/France/USA)
+Documentary/Biography, Rated 14 A for coarse language, substance abuse and non-sexual nudity, 82 minutes, in Black and White and Colour (Canada/France/USA)

 “An impressionistic, Frank-esque, idiosyncratic immersion in the artist’s work, rollicking and snapping along.” – Brian Gibson, Vue Weekly